single-spa/single-spa.js.org/docs/starting-from-scratch.md

 ### 1.c Add npm scripts

-The last step in our project set up is to include a couple scrips in our package.json to run webpack-dev-server and to create a production build.
+The last step in our project set up is to include a couple scripts in our package.json to run webpack-dev-server and to create a production build.
 Add the following to your *package.json*:

 <p class="filename">package.json</p>